Hutheesing family: Harkunwar Bai and descendants

-Gunottam's sister Shrimati was married to Saumyendranath Tagore, a grandnephew of Rabindranath Tagore.
+Gunottam's sister Shrimati was married to Saumyendranath Tagore, the grandnephew of Rabindranath Tagore.
 Shrimati had studied at Shantiniketan and had remained associated with it.
 Saumendranath Tagore became one of the founders of the Communist movement in India.

-Rajiv Gandhi, later a prime minister of India, was born in Mumbai at the home of his uncle and aunt, Gunottam (Raja) and Krishna Hutheesing, while his parents were guests at their home located at 20 Carmichael Road in Bombay.
+Rajiv Gandhi, later a prime minister of India, was born in Mumbai at the home of his uncle and aunt, Gunottam (Raja) and Krishna Hutheesing, while his parents were guests at their home located at 20th Carmichael Road in Bombay.

-Ajit Hutheesing (1936–2017), a son of Gunottam, also lived in the home and spent many years living with Nehru in his home in Delhi.
+Ajit Hutheesing (1936–2017), the son of Gunottam, also lived in the home and spent many years living with Nehru in his home in Delhi.
 He later migrated to the US in the early 1960s and became one of the first Indians on Wall Street when he started his investment banking career.
 He was married to the American violinist Helen Armstrong from 1996 till her demise in 2006.
 He had three sons, Nikhil, Vivek and Ravi, and three grandchildren, Kirin Hutheesing, Remy Hutheesing and Mirai Hutheesing.